-apk is a SHA256Compress output. skenc is a KASprout.Private key (see § 5.4.4.1 'Sprout Key Agreement' on p.
-60), for use with the encryption scheme defined in § 4.16 'In-band secret distribution (Sprout)' on p.
-45. These components are derived from a spending key as described in § 4.2.1 'Sprout Key Components' on p.
-28.
+apk is a SHA256Compress output. skenc is a KASprout.Private key, for use with the encryption scheme defined in § 4.16 In-band secret distribution (Sprout)' on p.
+46. These components are derived from a spending key as described in § 4.2.1 'Sprout Key Components' on p.
+29.